GoodDollar/GoodSDKs/packages/identity-sdk/README.md

 # Identity SDK

 `identity-sdk` is a comprehensive library designed to interact seamlessly with GoodDollar's Identity smart contracts.
-It leverages both **Viem** and **Wagmi** SDKs to provide robust functionalities for managing a users G$ identity on the blockchain.
-Whether you're building a frontend application or integrating backend services, `identity-sdk` offers the tools you need to handle identity verification, whitelist management, and more.
+It leverages both **Viem** and **Wagmi** SDKs to provide robust functionalities for managing a user's G$ identity on the blockchain.
+Whether you're building a frontend application or integrating backend services, `identity-sdk` offers the tools you need to handle identity verification, whitelist management, transaction handling, and more.

 ## Table of Contents